-ALFRED PHILIPPE one of the top designers for Trifari - See Also Trifari below
+Alfred Philippe is one of the top designers for Trifari please also see details on Trifari Jewellery

-There is so much history to Trifari Jewellery.
-Trifari Jewellery was first known as Trifari and Trifari founded by Gustavo Trifari and his uncle in 1910.
-The company name changed to just Trifari after Gustavos uncle left.
-In 1917 Leo Krussman joined and then Carl Fishel in 1925.
-They renamed the Company Trifari, Krussman and Fishel which is where the hallmark KTF derived.
-Early 1930 Alfred Philippe joined as head designer, he is considered a top craftsman who worked in fine jewellery for Cartier and Van Cleef and Arples.
-His designs became very popular especially the well known designs known as fruit salad jewellery.
+Early 1930 Alfred Philippe joined as head designer, he's considered a top craftsman who worked in fine jewellery for Cartier and Van Cleef and Arples.
+His designs became very popular especially the well known designs known as fruit salad (also known as Tutti Frutti) jewellery.
 The company was run 1910 to 1975 by the originating founders and sons of those founders.
-In 1975 Trifari was purchased by several other companies, there is so much rich history to Trifari that it is far too much information to put here, we will eventually dedicate a full page to give a lot more history.
-Early Trifari Jewellery is very collectable and some pieces are now very rare to find.
+In 1975 Trifari was purchased by several other companies, there's so much rich history to Trifari, we will add more and more over time on their fascinating history.
+Early Trifari Jewellery is very collectible and some pieces are now very rare to find.

 Korda designs were based on the movie 113 Thief of Bagdad.
 The movie was released in 1940 and it has been remembered as the greatest fantasy film ever made.
 The movie received Academy Awards for Art Direction, Color Cinematography and Special Effects.
 The producer Alexander Korda biggest achievement in my opinion.
 The movie is about Arabian Nights adventures and appeals to this date to all ages.
 Six famous directors worked on the film which encountered many obstacles.
 The final result of this movie more that exceeded all expectation and it has become an instant classic to this day.
 Korda the director of the film distributed limited pieces to promote the film.
 All the pieces were limited reproduction of actual pieces used in the film.